hithomasmorelli/Deezer-to-Spotify/Readme.md

 * Python 3.7
 * Pipenv
-* A GPM and Spotify account
+* Deezer and Spotify accounts

 ## Setup
 1) Go to the [developer page](https://developer.spotify.com/dashboard/), make an app/client_id.
 Add your redirect URL as `http://localhost/`